-- Boulevard Provide access to major urban activity centers for pedestrians, bicyclists, transit users and motor vehicle users, and provide connections to regional traffic ways such as Interstate 5. - Avenue Provide concentrated pedestrian, bicycle, and motor vehicle access from boulevards to neighborhoods and to neighborhood activity centers. - Neighborhood Collector Distribute traffic from boulevards or avenues to neighborhood streets. - Neighborhood Street Provide access to residential and neighborhood commercial areas. - Shared Street Provides access to residential or commercial uses in an area in which right-ofway is constrained by topography or historically significant structures.
-The constrained right-ofway prevents typical bicycle and pedestrian facilities such as sidewalks and bicycle lanes.
-Therefore, the entire width of the street is collectively shared by pedestrians, bicycles, and autos.
+- Boulevard Provide access to major urban activity centers for pedestrians, bicyclists, transit and motor vehicle users, and provide connections to regional traffic ways such as I-5. - Avenue Provide concentrated pedestrian, bicycle, and motor vehicle access from boulevards to neighborhoods and to neighborhood activity centers. - Neighborhood Collector Distribute traffic from boulevards or avenues to neighborhood streets. - Neighborhood Street Provide access to residential and neighborhood commercial areas. - Shared Street Provides access to residential or commercial uses in areas in which right-of-way is constrained by topography or historically significant structures.
+The constrained right-of-way prevents typical bicycle and pedestrian facilities such as sidewalks and bicycle lanes.
+Therefore, the entire width of the street is collectively shared by pedestrians, bicycles, and motor vehicle users.
 The design of the street should emphasize a slower speed environment and provide clear physical and visual indications the space is shared across modes.